pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 After we released OSS Insight on May 3, we have received loud applause on social media, via emails and private messages, from many developers, engineers, researchers, and people who are passionate about the open source community in various companies and industries.

 I am more than excited and grateful that so many people find OSS Insight interesting, helpful, and valuable.
-I am also proud that my team made such a wonderful project in such a short time.
+I am also proud that my team made such a wonderful product in such a short time.

 <br/>